learning-zone/angularjs-basics/README.md

 	}
 }
 ```
-#### Q. How would you react on model changes to trigger some further action?
-For instance, say you have an input text field called email and you want to trigger or execute some code as soon as a user starts to type in their email.
+#### Q. ***How would you react on model changes to trigger some further action?
+For instance, say you have an input text field called email and you want to trigger or execute some code as soon as a user starts to type in their email?***

 We can achieve this using $watch function in our controller.
 ```javascript